History of the Program

-Archaeology is closely related to Anthropology, Classical Studies, and the History of Art and Architecture, but is distinguished from them by its specialization in the study of the human past through the lens of material culture obtained from excavations, surveys, and research in museums, laboratories, and libraries.
+Archaeology is an interdisciplinary field with close ties to Anthropology, Classical Studies, the History of Art and Architecture, and other fields of study.
+Its distinguishing feature is its specialization in the study of the human past through the lens of material culture obtained from excavations, surveys, and research in museums, laboratories, and libraries.
 Our faculty members do research across many disciplines and bring a wealth of learning and experience to the classroom.
 Our alumni enter a variety of professional positions, both within the academy and beyond.
-Archaeology is an interdisciplinary study, and we strive to convey our broad interests to our curriculum at all levels.
+People are naturally drawn to the human past, and we strive to convey our broad interests to our curriculum at all levels.